 Now that you know not to use BMI for yourself – what should you use instead?

-However, if your main interest is simply knowing whether you’re overweight or even obese, then you probably already have all that you need at home.
-It’s a simple three-part procedure:
+However, if your main interest is simply knowing whether you’re overweight/obese, then you probably already have all that you need at home: a mirror.

 - Strip down to your underwear.